segmentio/segment-docs/README.md

 - `beta`: default false.
 When true, show an "in beta" warning in the page layout (see the warning in `_includes/content/beta.md`)

-- hidden: omits the file from the `sitemap.xml` and adds a `<meta name="robots" content="noindex" />` to the top of the generated HTML file.
+- `hidden`: omits the file from the `sitemap.xml` and adds a `<meta name="robots" content="noindex" />` to the top of the generated HTML file.
 TODO: it should probably also omit the item from the navbar generator script 🤔

 - `feedback`: defaults to true.
 When false, hide the feedback footer.
 Good for legal and landing pages,